 Don’t bother bringing the fancy camera up the mountain as you will fall over and break it.
 I opted for the GoPro which also meant I could capture great videos of me plummeting headfirst into a ski school and didn’t matter if it was covered in snow.

-I hope I’ve inspired you to go skiing or join our Austrian Alps Ski Getaway!
+I hope I’ve inspired you to go skiing or even join a Travel Girls Getaways ski trip in the future.
 If you have any questions about the destination please leave these in the comments below.

 We Are Travel Girls Senior Contributor Sarah Bryant

 Connect With Sarah on Instagram

 This website is a free resource we may use affiliate links in our articles.
 Please see our Disclosures for more information.